PhilT/arch_installer/README.md

 # Install and Configure Arch Linux

 Simple script to install and configure Arch Linux.
-Fork for your needs.
+Fork for your pleasure.

 ## Assumptions

+* Default user created is `Phil`, that's me.
+Override with env var `NEWUSER`
+* Default workspace folder is `ws`.
+Override with env var `WORKSPACE`
-* Drive to install to is assumed to be `sda`
+* Default drive to install to is `sda`.
+Override with env var `DRIVE`
+* Default public git repo is my Github account.
+Override with env var `PUBLIC_GIT`
+* Default private git repo is my Bitbucket account.
+Override with env var `PRIVATE_GIT`
 * Single network card (name is detected)

 ## Usage